 About Paddock Community Trust

 The Trust delivers an extensive range of services, specialising in adult learning and employment support, throughout Kirklees working with partners in the public and voluntary sectors.

 Trust services include accredited and informal adult learning, employment support programmes, specialist mentoring, advice and guidance services, English language training, well-being support and particular experience in delivering projects that successfully promote digital inclusion.

 Current Trust services and facilities include:

 - Learn English activities through the Talk English programme

 - Weekly Employment Support throughout in 15 community venues in Kirklees through Step by Step.
-Additional employment support is available through Works Better and Right Steps to Work.
+Additional employment support is available through Works Better.

 - Open Access to IT facilities and Internet every Friday at Paddock Village Hall Learning Centre.